moefh/swoosh/README.md

 Other instances of `swoosh` in other computers that receive the beacon then connect to the sender to retrieve the message contents.

-By default, `swoosh` listens and broadcasts on UDP port 5559.
-Messages are transmitted on TCP ports 5559-5659 (a free port in this range is chosen every time).
+By default, `swoosh` uses TCP and UDP ports 5559, and sends small broadcast packets to UDP port 5559 with every message sent.
+The port numbers can be changed in `swoosh_frame.cpp`, and will be configurable in the UI in the future.

 # Compilation